Brother of Sullivan Co. murder victim speaks out: ‘I feel a huge empty hole in my heart’

 White-Young also faces a charge of aggravated arson.

-“Our thoughts and prayers are with her family during this difficult time,” Sullivan County Sheriff’s Office officials also said in a release Tuesday.
-“As this is an ongoing investigation, no further information relating to the case can be released at this time.
+Sullivan County Sheriff’s Office officials also said in a release Tuesday, “Our thoughts and prayers are with her family during this difficult time…As this is an ongoing investigation, no further information relating to the case can be released at this time.
 Our investigators have been in constant communication with District Attorney General Barry Staubus and his staff regarding the case.”

 Melissa’s brother, Michael Mingle, said they came from a tight-knit family, and that Melissa was a valued member of her church community.

-“Everything she did she, she just had such a heart she was just so kind and so caring, she just loved life and loved everyone she met and tried to always see the best in everybody,” Mingle said.
-“I feel a huge empty hole in my heart where my little sis is gone and she’s never going to be back.”
+“Everything she did she, she just had such a heart she was just so kind and so caring, she just loved life and loved everyone she met and tried to always see the best in everybody…”I feel a huge empty hole in my heart where my little sis is gone and she’s never going to be back,” Mingle said.

 Melissa also shared her passion for dance with youth throughout the Tri-Cities community.